DevFaded/IncognitoV2/README.md

 ## Key Shit

 - **Execution Bridge**
-  IncognitoV2 no longer includes a built‑in execution bridge—you’ll need to implement your own.
+  IncognitoV2 no longer includes a built‑in execution bridge, you’ll need to implement your own.

 - **DataModel & Offsets**
   You’ll need to update its methods and class offsets, many of which you can get from the decompiled Roblox 2016 client.